iamm28/get-together-backend/README.md

 # Installation
 1. Clone down to your computer.
 2. CD into project folder on your computer from your terminal.
+3. rails db:setup
+4. rails db:migrate
-3. rails s -p 3001
+5. rails s -p 3001
-4. Ensure that you have the front end up and running: https://github.com/iamm28/get-together-frontend-final
+6. Ensure that you have the front end up and running: https://github.com/iamm28/get-together-frontend-final

 # Contributing
 1. Fork it!